Nigerianisation

 Nigerianisation was the policy of training and posting Nigerians to positions of responsibility previously occupied by expatriates in the public service of the government of Nigeria.
 The process was largely implemented in the 1950s.
 It was gradual and involved reorganizing government agencies and expanding educational facilities at selected high schools and colleges.
-Nigerianisation became important as Nigeria marched towards independence, the Nigerian Council of Ministers and the House of Representatives both supported the idea of a Nigerian control of the Public Service' senior positions such as permanent secretaries.
+Nigerianisation became important as Nigeria marched towards independence, the Nigerian Council of Ministers and the House of Representatives both supported the idea of a Nigerian control of the Public Service's senior positions such as permanent secretaries.